No9/udpipe/README.md

      -p key				    	turn on encryption and specify key in-line -f path			        turn on encryption, path=path to key file -v							verbose
-     -t timeout					force udpipe to timeout if no data transfered -i local_ip                server only: specify which local ip to bind the server to
+     -m packet_size             sets the max packet size (defaults to 1500) -t timeout					force udpipe to timeout if no data transfered -i local_ip                server only: specify which local ip to bind the server to